-1. ELECTION OF DIRECTORS

-FOR all nominees listed to the right (except as marked to the contrary) []
+1. FOR all nomin listed to the (except as ma to the contra [] ees right rked WITHHOLD AUTHORITY to vote for all nominees listed to the right []

-2. Approval of amendment to the 1994 Executive Stock Option and Restricted Stock Plan of Manpower Inc. to increase the number of issuance and to permit the Company's directors to participate in the
+2. and Restricte the number of d Stock Plan shares auth the 1994 Executive Stock Option of Manpower Inc. to increase orized for issuance and to ctors to participate in the Plan.

-AGAINST
+FOR AGAINST ABSTAIN

+[] [] []

-Articles of Incorporation of the Company to increase
+3. ncorporation Amended and Restated of the Company to increase ectors.

-3. Approval of amendment to Amended and Restated

-the maximum number of
+FOR AGAINST ABSTAIN

+[] [] []

+4. Ratification of Arthur Andersen LLP as the Company's independent auditors for 2001.

-ABSTAIN
+FOR AGAINST ABSTAIN

-shares authorized for

-Plan.

-F0R

-directors.

-WITHOLD AUTHORITY to vote for all nominees listed to the right
+[] [] []

-NOMINEES: J. Ira Harris, Terry A. Hueneke and Willie D. Davis

-(INSTRUCTION: To withold authority to vote for any individual nominee, write that nomminee's name in the space provided below.)
+NOMINEES: J. Ira Harris, Terry A. Hueneke and Willie D. Davis (INSTRUCTION: To withhold authority to vote for any individual nominee, write that nominee's name in the space provided below.)

-5. In their discretion, the Proxies are authorized to vote upon such other business as may properly come before the meeting.
+In their discretion, the Proxies are authorized to vote upon such other business as may properly come before the meeting.

 Please sign exactly as name appears hereon.
 When shares are held by joint tenants, both should sign.
 When signing as attorney, executor, administrator, trustee, or guardian, please give full title as such.
 If a corporation, please sign in full corporate name by President or other authorized officer.
 If a partnership, please sign in partnership name by authorized person.

-Date d: ' 2001
+Date ed: , 2001

-(Si .gna ture )
+(Signature)

-( Signa ture if held join tly /)
+(Signature if held jointly)

-AGAINST F0R ABSTAIN

-[ ] [ ] [ ] 4.
-Ratification of Arthur

-Andersen LLP as the Company's independent auditors for 2001.

-F0R AGAINST ABSTAIN [ ] [ ] [ ]

-PLEASE SIGN, DATE, AND RETURN THE PROXY CARD PROMPTLY USING THE ENCLOSED ENVELOPE.